at0m741/iOS-low-level-patch-and-stuff/README.md

 # iOS-low-level-patch-and-stuff
 some iOS low level stuff \n
-Will add some new files soon (about iBoot debug, Dev and astris work with kong cable)
+Will add some new files soon (about iBoot debug, Dev and astris work with kong cable) all of theses have been patched by myself